AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-support.md

 ---
 title: About publisher recommendations and insights support
 description: Learn about the support for viewing and managing publisher recommendations and insights.
+exl-id: 166c429a-043a-4e74-b1ee-5359cd483de5
 ---
 # About publisher recommendations and insights support